kdten/Portfolio/README.md

 **Tech used** HTML, CSS, JavaScript, Bootstrap

 Bootstrap adds lightning fast responsiveness to this page.
-Gifs were created using OBS screen recording software, refined using avidemux, and furhter optimized for correct sizing and file size before finally adding them to the site and lastly 'lazy loaded' to improve performance.
+Gifs were created using OBS screen recording software, refined using Avidemux, and further optimized for correct sizing and file size/type before finally adding them to the site and lastly 'lazy loaded' to improve performance.

 ## Optimizations